iter8-tools/docs/docs/tutorials/load-test-grpc/usage.md

 --set data[2].name="Sara"
 ```

-If a single object is given for data then it is automatically converted to an array with single element.
 In case of client streaming, this experiment sends all the data in the input array, and then closes and receives.

 ## Call metadata